Hakata and Fukuoka

 Ryuguji Temple

-Ryuguji Temple of the Jodo sect was originally located on the beach near the port.
-Legend has it that a mermaid was caught in Hakata Bay in 1222 and was offered to the temple as a lucky sign.
-The temple was renamed Ryuguji (the legendary name of the castle where mermaids live).
-The mermaid’s corpse was buried in this temple.
+Ryuguji Temple, of the Jodo sect, was originally located on the beach near the port.
+According to legend, a mermaid was caught in Hakata Bay in 1222 and presented to the temple as a good omen.
+The temple was subsequently renamed Ryuguji—a reference to the legendary undersea palace of the dragon king where mermaids were said to live—and the mermaid’s remains were buried on the temple grounds.
 More about Buddhism , Click here.

 Shofukuji Temple